scionproto/scion/tools/copyright/README.md

 See [doc.go](doc.go) for documentation, or use `go doc ./tools/copyright`.

-Every line the tool adds or moves cites the contribution behind it:
+By default it reports how many files are out of date, and which identities it could not attribute.
+Under `-v`, every line it adds or moves cites the contribution behind it:

 ```
 private/storage/beacon/sqlite/db.go